While planning for your financial future, one important factor you should prepare for is financial emergencies.

 Although emergencies are inevitable, there are ways that you can mitigate them by knowing how to borrow right, the safe way.

-Here are 5 tips to help you make your borrowing easier, smarter, and better.
+Here are five tips to help you make your borrowing easier, smarter, and better.

-One rule of thumb when borrowing is to avoid asking any friends or family.
+One rule of thumb when borrowing is to avoid asking friends or family.
 While they are often your first line of contact during a financial emergency, borrowing from them could put a strain on your relationship.
-Hence, you should avoid borrowing from them when possible.
+Whenever possible, you should avoid borrowing from them.

 The only limitation to unsecured loans is that they are typically for smaller loan amounts.
 The limits also differ based on the borrower’s income.
 However, for urgent needs, personal loans are often already very convenient and accessible.

 If you’re looking for an unsecured personal loan in Singapore, there are several options available to you.
 Banks such as DBS, UOB, and OCBC offer unsecured personal loans with competitive interest rates.
 These loans are designed for individuals who have a good credit score and a stable income.

 On the other hand, licensed moneylenders offer unsecured personal loans with fast approval and easy access to funds.
 They’re ideal for those who have a lower credit score or need quick access to funds without going through a complicated application process.
 Regardless of which option you choose, do compare rates and terms to find the best option for your needs.

 Borrowing is often the first solution that many think of when they are facing a financial emergency.
 However, it might not always be the best solution.

 You can apply for a second job, look for a side gig, or make money out of your hobby.
 You can also sell any unwanted or high-value possession that you own to raise funds to tide you through this challenging financial situation.